 Financing When a Sale Is Still Pending

-Financing in a subject-to-sale property transaction involves you applying for bond approval on a new property while your existing property hasn't sold yet.
-Banks may assess the application and issue conditional or in-principle approval, confirming you qualify subject to the sale of the existing property and other standard requirements, but they won't register the bond or release funds until the existing sale has completed and all suspensive conditions are fulfilled.
+Financing in a subject-to-sale property transaction involves applying for bond approval on a new property while your existing home has not sold yet.
+With a pending property sale behind your offer, banks may assess the application and issue conditional or in-principle approval, confirming you qualify subject to the sale of the existing property and other standard requirements, but they won't register the bond or release funds until that sale has completed and all suspensive conditions are fulfilled.
 In some cases, you may consider bridging finance to bridge the gap between expected sale proceeds and immediate financial obligations.

 Key Takeaways